sensebox/senseBox_Eye/examples/I2C/README.md

 ### i2c-chain
 Combines display, vl53l8cx, hdc1080, mpu6050 and sps30.
 Draws the sensor measurements on the display and prints the loop times to serial.

+### vl53l8cx-led-matrix
+Display distances recorded by the vl53l8cx on the LED-matrix